Secure Space in Dubai’s Top Business Districts

 Source: Property Monitor

-For established local businesses and SMEs seeking central locations and good amenities at more competitive rates, these mid-tier business hubs can be great options.
-As of August 2025, here are the latest office rental rates in Dubai for key mid-tier business districts:
+For established local businesses and SMEs seeking central locations and strong amenities at more competitive rates, these mid-tier business hubs continue to provide attractive alternatives.
+As of May 2026 YTD, here are the latest office rental rates in Dubai for key mid-tier business districts:

 | District | Rental Price |